Skip to main content

 U.S. Army Research Institute of Environmental Medicine

-Col. Michael I. Cohen is the commander of the U.S. Army Research Institute of Environmental Medicine.
+Col. Sharon Rosser is the 25th Commander of the U.S. Army Research Institute of Environmental Medicine.

 Dr. Karl E. Friedl